grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/aeskeygenparams.md

 ---
 title: 'AesKeyGenParams'
-excerpt: 'AesKeyGenParams represents the object that should be passed as the algorithm parameter into the generateKey operation, when generating an AES key.'
+description: 'AesKeyGenParams represents the object that should be passed as the algorithm parameter into the generateKey operation, when generating an AES key.'
 weight: 04
 ---